 To measure your vertical jump, you’ll need to have one person around to help, a piece of chalk or a marker, and a ladder.
 Next, you’ll find a pole or wall that’s tall enough that you won’t be able to touch the top when you jump.

 Stand next to the wall or pole, extending your arms above your head.
 This is called your standing reach.
 Your friend can mark your standing reach at this point.
 From a standing start, you’ll jump as high as you can and try to touch a spot of the pole or wall.
 Your friend can then climb the ladder to mark where you touched.
 The distance between your jumping reach and your standing reach should be measured.
 This is your starting point for your current vertical jump.

 A jump training program often consists of two to three phases that are three to four weeks in length each.
+Learning How to Jump Higher in Basketball doesn’t come easy.
 This is because as you work through the program, your muscles will become accustomed to the workout’s intensity.
 Because of this, you need to keep increasing the workout length and intensity in order to continue to challenge your body and increase your vertical jump.

 Your jump training workout should be performed every second day, to allow your body to get some rest between each workout, this means that one week you’ll train for three days, while the next week you’ll train for four.
 Basically, you can expect eleven workouts for each phase, adding up to thirty-three workouts in total.
 During your training, you’ll also need to take a week off between each of the phases to allow your body to recover fully and your muscles to repair themselves so that they can grow more explosive and stronger.

 Resting Between Intervals

 You should have a one minute recovery time between each set.
 Keep a stopwatch handy when you’re training so you can time your recovery period and get right back at it, immediately, once that minute is up.